1080network/public/scripts/README.md

 1. `externalclient_test_hron3n.members.mica.io.csr`
 2. `externalclient_test_hron3n.members.mica.io.key`

-The first file is needed to send to Mica so create a signed certificate.
-The second file is needed to test the connection the Mica.
+The first file is needed to send to Mica to create a signed certificate.
+The second file is needed to test the connection the Mica and to use for subsequent connections for your applications.

 ### 2. Call Mica to Create the Signed Certificate
 ```text
 > ./gen_to_mica_mtls_certs.sh -p hron3n -n test \